curtispolic/superautodungeon/README.md

 Notes:

 Position is a bad thinking variable for everything, since it is all going to be drawn in multiple places.
 Refactor to get rid of position as an attribute for objects.
+EDIT: Okay not everything, buttons rely on it for their handling now but stuff like combats do not need a position.